MAECProject/MAECProject.github.io/ema/index.md

 * "*MOB*" denotes links to Mobile versions of Enterprise techniques.
 * ATT&CK techniques under EMA tactics are in CAPS.
 * EMA behaviors are in **bold** font.
+* If an ATT&CK technique can replace an EMA behavior with malware-related content, they are concatenated.

 |Anti-Behavioral Analysis|Anti-Static Analysis|Collection|Command and Control|Credential Access|Defense Evasion|Discovery|Effects|Execution|Exfiltration|Lateral Movement|Persistence|Privilege Escalation|
 |------------------------|--------------------|----------|-------------------|-----------------|---------------|---------|-------|---------|------------|----------------|-----------|--------------------|